 The Australian Treasury is leading the economic response to the coronavirus

 We are a commercial tenant having difficulty with our lease payments?
 What is the Shire doing to help?

 Council will offer commercial tenants a six month freeze on all lease payments.
 These will be payable after 1 October 2020.

 Council will also consider requests for additional relief from commercial lessees on a case by case basis where demonstrable financial hardship can be verified.

 Council has also committed to not commencing any proceedings to evict tenants from leased properties for a period of six months.

 Who should I contact if a person who is required to self isolate is not self-isolating?

 The community should call Police on 131 444 to report people who should be self-isolating and are not.

 If I live in the Shire of Mundaring, how do the regional/intrastate travel restrictions affect me?

-The WA Government will introduce further restrictions on travel within Western Australia from Tuesday night 31 March 2020 (12.00am AWST Wednesday morning 1 April 2020) to assist in reducing the spread of COVID-19.
+From midnight Tuesday night (March 31, 12am Wednesday morning), restrictions were placed on travel within the entire State of Western Australia.
 Western Australian intrastate travel is defined as movement through the boundaries of the regions of Western Australia.
 These regions are: